How Big Is a 5-Month-Old Fetus? | Growth Milestones

 Understanding Fetal Growth at Five Months

 Five months into pregnancy marks a significant period of development for the fetus.
 This stage is part of the second trimester, which spans from weeks 13 to 26.
 During this time, the fetus undergoes rapid physical growth and development.
-By the end of this month, most fetuses measure approximately 10.5 inches in length and weigh around 12 ounces.
+In many pregnancy calendars, the fifth month is roughly weeks 17 through 20.
+By around week 20, the fetus may weigh about 11 ounces, and by the end of the fifth month, many references place fetal size closer to about 9 to 10 inches long and around 1 pound.
+The exact number can vary because some sources measure crown-to-rump length, while others describe head-to-heel length.
+Cleveland Clinic’s fetal development timeline explains this month-by-month growth pattern and notes that fetal movement often becomes noticeable around this point.

 This growth can be attributed to several factors, including the development of organs, tissues, and systems.
 The fetal body begins to take shape as limbs elongate and features become more defined.
 At this stage, you may even be able to feel movements as the fetus becomes more active.